 The marketing function is laser-focused on measurement — with the goal of demonstrating a clear tie between marketing programs and business outcomes and refining the ways we drive awareness, consideration and ultimately sales.
 That’s not easy for any organization, but for a company like Conduent, which was formed through numerous acquisitions, leveraging data from disparate systems for actionable insights was no small undertaking.

-As a digital Interactions company with leading digital platform capabilities, Conduent has an extensive portfolio of more than 300 offerings enabled by over 80 platforms.
-As a marketing organization, our key priorities are: 1) position Conduent for consideration, 2) establish Conduent as a technology-led digital interactions company, and 3) accelerate the sales cycle in support of our overall strategic business goals and pivot to growth.
+As a provider of mission-critical services and solutions for businesses and governments, Conduent has an extensive portfolio of more than 300 offerings enabled by over 80 platforms.
+As a marketing organization, our key priorities are: 1) position Conduent for consideration, 2) establish Conduent as the services and solutions provider of choice, and 3) accelerate the sales cycle in support of our overall strategic business goals and pivot to growth.
 It is imperative that we measure our marketing investments to understand the ROI of our marketing programs and their impact on advancing our strategic business objectives.

 Culture change: shifting the marketing mindset to embrace data